Providing quality education for all

 In some parts of the country, a shortage of schools and insufficient transportation are the main obstacles to education – a long walk to school means fewer children go.
 Geographical barriers, especially in mountainous areas, also make it hard for children to reach the classroom.
 Once children do make it, they often receive a lower quality of education because only 48 per cent of their teachers have the minimum academic qualifications (equivalent to an Associate Degree).

 The socio-political and humanitarian crises that Afghanistan faces critically affect a fragile education system.
 Natural disasters such as floods, earthquakes, and landslides exacerbate the situation for all children.
 These factors raise parental concerns about safety and can prevent them from sending their children to school.

 A strong education system is key to getting more children in school, keeping them there, and helping them to become healthy and responsible citizens.
+Each year of schooling increases future wages on average by 3.9%.
 Working at the national, provincial, community levels in close collaboration with the Ministry of Education and other partners, our support focuses on the most vulnerable people in disadvantaged areas, particularly girls, to combat the lack of learning caused by poverty, discrimination and conflict.

 A girl’s education is not only a moral imperative but an economic necessity.

 More children in school

 Access to education is a right for every child.
 UNICEF has worked with the government and partners for decades to increase the number of children going to school.